AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

     - Edit, restructure, or extend the vision or domain language.
     - Add new sections or reorganize the document.
   - If you see drift between code and vision:
-    - Note it briefly in rationale if relevant, but do not attempt to change Domain 02.
+    - Optionally note it briefly in rationale, but do not attempt to change Domain 02.

 ---

 ## 3.3 Domain 03 — Tech Stack & Dependencies (profile-adjusted)

-- **Global web-app stack model**
+- **Allowed tech stack (web-app profile)**
-  - Domain 03 defines **permitted stack families** (“stack groups”) for web apps (SPA-first, fullstack React frameworks, backend APIs, serverless/edge, BaaS, cross-platform native, databases).
+  - Domain 03 (web-app) defines **permissible stack groups** (SPA-first, fullstack React frameworks, backend APIs, serverless/edge, BaaS, cross-platform native, databases).
-  - Each project **must choose** a concrete combination (e.g., `B1 Next.js App Router + E1 Supabase + G Postgres`) and document it in:
+  - Each project **must choose** a concrete combination (e.g., “B1 Next.js App Router + E1 Supabase + G Postgres”) and document it in:
     - Project AI Helper Playbook and/or
     - Domain 03 `.local` overlay.
   - You must follow the documented project choice; do not switch groups or tools.

-- **Global constraints (stack-neutral)**
+- **Required dependencies / constraints (stack-neutral)**
-  - Projects must:
-    - Use **strong typing at boundaries** (TypeScript, schemas like Zod/Pydantic, etc.).
+  - **Strong typing at boundaries** via static types and/or schemas.
-    - Separate **UI / presentation**, **application/domain logic**, and **data access/persistence**.
+  - **Layered responsibilities**: UI/presentation vs application/domain vs data access/persistence.
-    - Use an explicit data access layer; no direct DB/BaaS access from UI that bypasses security.
+  - **Explicit data access layer**: no direct DB/BaaS access from UI that bypasses security.
-    - Protect secrets (never in code, never exposed to client; environment/secret manager only).
+  - **Secrets & configuration**: secrets never in code; never exposed to client; environment/secret manager only.
-    - Ensure testability (unit + at least minimal integration/e2e for critical flows).
+  - **Testability**: stack must support unit + integration/e2e tests for critical flows.
   - Maintain a short “Stack Profile” and how to run app/tests.

-- **Forbidden (global)**
+- **Forbidden technologies / patterns**
   - Using technologies not part of:
     - A defined stack group **and**
     - The project’s documented Stack Profile.